Pulsar™ Atom Precision Pellet Extruder

 # Width line and layer height

 Layer height and width are contingent on the nozzle size.
 Below, you'll find a table that outlines the minimum, maximum, and advisable configurations.
+These values are a starting point, experienced user may use different ranges.
 For additional details, please consult our informative article. (opens new window)

 Nozzle Size (mm) Min.
 Max.
 Line Width (mm) Recommended Line Width (mm) Min.
 Max.
 Layer Height (mm) Recommended Layer Height (mm)